 Unit

-In the International System of Units (SI), it is measured in Newtons (N).
+In the International System of Units (SI), it is measured in newton (N).

 Type of Quantity